-The pastel-grey façade of this 1840’s terraced house in Earlsfield, south-west London belies its extensive plan of over 3,300 sq ft.
+The pastel-grey façade of this 1840’s terraced house in Wandsworth, south-west London belies its extensive plan of over 3,300 sq ft.
 The original three-bedroom house opens out into a vast converted Victorian laundry, with a lofty 4.5 metre ceiling height at first floor and a stepped roof terrace.
 A thorough remodelling has not come at the expense of retaining the house’s period charm, with a series of original features inside and out nodding to its 19th-century origins.
 The home’s diverse and expansive living spaces, which unfold over both of its storeys, have been masterfully designed; each also extends out to the house’s three brilliantly distinct outdoor spaces, including off-street parking to the front.
+There are options to expand the footprint including planning permission (which has now lapsed) for a loft extension to include two additional bedrooms and a shower room.
 For travel into central London, Earlsfield station is a short walk from the house and runs trains into Waterloo in approximately 13 minutes.

 Setting the Scene